KaiChen1998/PRML-COMP24111-UoM/ex3/README.md

 - Use Continuous Naive Bayes on a given continuous dataset
 - Implement 10-folder cross validation on original spambase dataset and get an average accuracy of over 80%.

-### Important conlusion: Discrete Naive Bayes classfiers outperform continuous ones.
+### Important conclusion: Discrete Naive Bayes classfiers outperform continuous ones.